SafeComms/safecomms-wordpress/README.md

 Server-side moderation for posts and comments using SafeComms.

+SafeComms is a powerful content moderation platform designed to keep your digital communities safe.
+It provides real-time analysis of text to detect and filter harmful content, including hate speech, harassment, and spam.

 ## Requirements
 - PHP 8.0+
 - WordPress 5.8+ (Tested up to 6.9)